vmstio/docs/content/about/infrastructure.md

 ## Core Services

 [DigitalOcean](https://www.digitalocean.com) is our primary hosting provider.
-We have workloads and data hosted in the TOR1, NYC3, and SFO3 data centers.
+We have workloads and data hosted in the TOR1 and NYC3 data centers.
-Toronto is the home of our primary computing workloads, while New York is used for object storage hosting of the media CDN and documentation site.
+Toronto is the home of our primary computing workloads, while New York is used for object storage hosting of uploaded and federated media.
-San Francisco houses regular backups while an additional replicated copy is located in Kansas City.

 ### Service Providers